scalatra/scalatra-website/guides/views.md

 {% endhighlight %}

-Whatever view you specify in your action will be rendered at the `<%= yeield =>` statement.
+The specific view for your action will be rendered at the `<%= yield =>` statement.

+#### Default layouts

+By convention, Scalatra sets a default layout at `WEB-INF/layouts/default.xx` (where xx is one of the scalate template types).
+If you are using ssp, for instance, and you put a default.ssp file at WEB-INF/layouts/default.ssp, it will automatically be used.
+In that case, you can simply call `ssp("/index")` and the response will render within the default layout.

-#### Specifying which layout to use
+#### Specifying an alternate layout

 The `layout` key passed from your actions is somewhat special, as it's used by scalate to identify the layout file, which wraps a standard layout around the output for the current action.

-If you want, you can set off your `layout` parameter from the others, perhaps by doing something like this (in jade this time):
+If you want, you can optionally set off your `layout` parameter from the others, perhaps by doing something like this (in jade this time):

 {% highlight scala %}